Maknee/maknee.github.io/_posts/2018-08-17-Object Oriented C Library - Introduction.md

 while ((index_of_slash = str.find(delimiter, start_index) != std::string::npos))
 {% endhighlight %}

+`Call` is how one calls an class' function/method in OOC. `Call` requires at least two parameters to be passed, of which the first two are the `object variable`, which is `str` in the example and the second is the object's `function` that we wish to call, which is `find`.
+The rest are arguments to the function call.
+So, in the example above, we want `str` to call `find` the `delimiter` at offset `start_index`.

-This definitely is harder to read, but the variable/function names are in the correct order.
+Using `Call` definitely is harder to read than the C++ way, but the variable/function names are formatted in the correct order.
 On the technical side, the reason why `Call(...)` is necessary will be discussed in a future post.

 Also, `NPOS` is used instead of `std::string::npos` as C doesn't have namespaces.